biscottidiskette/biscottidiskette.github.io/_posts/2025-11-4-oscp copy.md

 <br />
 **What the attacker did**<br />
-The attacker that then decided to brute-force our directories looking for more things that they could abuse.
+The attacker then decided to brute-force our directories looking for more things that they could abuse.
 Therefore, they ran **gobuster** with the extension flag to maximize what they were able to find.
 Our /admin directory returns a 302 redirect that redirects to /admin/.
 This way the attacker now knows about the admin section now exists.
 They were able to login to our admin account due to **weak credentials**.
 Now, they have admin access to our web application.

 <br />
 **Why it worked**<br />